ThinkTank Pixel Pocket Rocket vs Lowepro S & F Memory Wallet

 I already use the S & F belt and had the Lowepro holder prior so I was glad to see this one.
 The Lowepro Memory Wallet looked like it would work great.

 Internal Dimensions: 5.5 x 3 x 12 cm (2.17 x 1.18 x 4.72 in)

 External Dimensions: 6.8 x 3.8 x 13 cm (2.68 x 1.50 x 5.12 in)

 Right out of the box this case looked very thick.
 Wondered what it would look like filled?

-So over all for me I have decided to keep both.
-The ThinkTank Pixel Pocket Rocket is what I needed for using as a wedding photographer.
+So overall for me I have decided to keep both.
+The ThinkTank Pixel Pocket Rocket is what I needed for use as a wedding photographer.
 But the sturdiness of the Lowepro and the fact it holds the SD cards better I am going to keep this in the camera bag to hold some backup items.
 So overall if you are looking to carry some cards and keep it light then the Pixel Pocket Rocket will work great.